-Sammallahdenmäki was inscriped to the UNESCO World Heritage list in December 1999 as the first prehistoric archaelogical site in Finland.
+Sammallahdenmäki was inscribed to the UNESCO World Heritage list in December 1999 as the first prehistoric archaelogical site in Finland.
 The burial cairns were included on the list as the most representative site of Western Bronze Age culture in Finland and the entire Scandinavia.
 The Bronze Age relics and the well-preserved rocky landscape form a valuable whole.

-World heritage is our shared treasure.
+World Heritage is our shared treasure.

-In Finland, seven especially valuable sites are a part of mankind’s world heritage.
-The protection of world heritage is based on UNESCO’s Convention Concerning the Protection of the World Cultural and Natural Heritage.
+In Finland, seven especially valuable sites are a part of mankind’s World Heritage.
+The protection of World Heritage is based on UNESCO’s Convention Concerning the Protection of the World Cultural and Natural Heritage.
 One of the Finnish sites is a natural heritage site, Kvarken Archipelago, and six are cultural heritage sites: Old Rauma, Fortress of Suomenlinna, Petäjävesi Old Church, Verla Groundwood and Board Mill, Bronze Age Burial Site of Sammallahdenmäki and Stuve Geodetic Arc.